 - Ekow King and Courtney D’Allaird, Office of Intercultural Engagement

-- Alex Pieterse, Director of Equity and Inclusion, School of Education
+- Alex Pieterse, director of Equity and Inclusion, School of Education

-- Dean Griffin has declared addressing systemic racism as a CEHC priority for 2020 and beyond
+- Dean Griffin has declared addressing systemic racism as a CEHC priority

 - Launched a “CEHC Listens” email for feedback to the college

-- CEHC Diversity Resources
+- Compiled and distributed CEHC Diversity Resources

-- Grace Hopper Celebration "State of Grace"
+- Participate annually in the Grace Hopper Celebration "State of Grace"